ECEStuff/OSR_EnchantSimulation/README.md

 # About the OSR Enchant Simulator
-This is a crafting simulator for the OldSchoolRivals Ace Online server.
+This is a crafting simulator that simulates crafting performed in the OldSchoolRivals Ace Online server.
 The original crafting simulator for the official Ace Online server was created by Discord user **thepolkameister** (Discord ID: 299393499927674880).
 The original creator had the project under the WTFPL license.

 This simulator includes the following not in the original simulator:
 - Base item cost (the cost of the item being modified).